 Lisa Dalto graduated from AHE's full time program in 2019.
-She is a Certified Classical Homeopath & owner of Wild Heart Homeopathy.
-She lives in Bergenfield, NJ with her husband and two precious cats.

-At AHE, Lisa has a lead role in the coordination of the schoolwide Action Timetable and calendar as well as a Clinic Support role for client scheduling and student support, including scheduling for Case Manager and Case Coordinator positions, clinic follow up appointments and assistance with the Clinical Training Hub.
+She lives in Bergenfield, NJ with her husband and two sweet cats.
+At AHE, Lisa has a lead role in the coordination of the school-wide calendar.
+As Assistant Clinic Manager, Lisa also handles client scheduling for the teaching clinic and student support, including scheduling for Case Manager and Case Coordinator positions, clinic follow up appointments and assistance with the Clinical Training Hub.